nbeaver/why-linux-is-better/why-linux-is-better.rst

 When the GNOME developers made controversial changes for GNOME 3, a team forked GNOME 2 to become `MATE`_, which retained the "traditional desktop metaphor".
-This would be impossibly difficult if GNOME 2 were the desktop environment of any OS but Linux.
+This would be impossibly difficult if GNOME 2 were the desktop environment of a proprietary operating system.

 .. _MATE: http://mate-desktop.org/